Inflation in light of ACT/SPT: A new perspective from Weyl gravity

 An important goal of modern cosmology is to understand the origin of this approximate scale invariance.
-Generally, inflation stands as the leading theoretical framework capable of generating such a nearly scale-invariant spectrum \cite{Mukhanov:1981xt}.
+Generally, inflation stands as a compelling theoretical framework capable of generating such a nearly scale-invariant spectrum \cite{Mukhanov:1981xt}.
 Over the years, numerous inflation models have been developed.
 However, with the increasing precision of CMB observations—particularly following the release of the ACT/SPT results—many of these models are now facing stringent tests.
-For instance, well-studied scenarios such as Starobinsky inflation \cite{Starobinsky:1980te}, Higgs inflation \cite{Bezrukov:2007ep}, and $\alpha$-attractors \cite{Kallosh:2013yoa} predict a value of $n_s$ that is now too low to be consistent with the latest CMB data, leaving them disfavored at the 95\% confidence level.
+For instance, well-studied scenarios such as Starobinsky inflation \cite{Starobinsky:1980te}, Higgs inflation \cite{Bezrukov:2007ep}, and $\alpha$-attractor T models \cite{Kallosh:2013yoa} predict a value of $n_s$ that is now too low to be consistent with the latest CMB data, leaving them disfavored at the 95\% confidence level.
 These developments urge a reassessment of the inflationary mechanism, especially its intrinsic connection to scale invariance.